Managed Service offers in Azure Marketplace

 Once a plan has been published as public, you can't change it to private.
 To control which customers can accept your offer and delegate resources, use a private plan.
 With a public plan, you can't restrict availability to certain customers or even to a certain number of customers (although you can stop selling the plan completely if you choose to do so).
 You can remove access to a delegation after a customer accepts an offer only if you included an Authorization with the Role Definition set to Managed Services Registration Assignment Delete Role when you published the offer.
 You can also reach out to the customer and ask them to remove your access.

 Publish Managed Service offers

-To learn how to publish a Managed Services offer, see Publish a Managed Services offer to Azure Marketplace.
+To learn how to publish a Managed Service offer, see Publish a Managed Service offer to Azure Marketplace.